 My job as a freelance researcher is to provide clients with information to make better decisions.
 That can take many forms, and a lot of the value for clients (and fun for me) comes in when the problems aren’t yet well defined, so here are some examples of forms that has taken in the past:

-- Assess market size for a potential non-profit
+- Calculate market size for a potential non-profit

 The common elements across work I enjoy are: